brucemcpherson/qottle/README.md

 - rate limiting and delay
 - priorities

 These examples all use promise syntax, but obviously you can substitute async/await if you prefer.

+More details on qottle can be found at https://ramblings.mcpher.com/gassnippets2/qottle/

 ## Installation